AbhishekNagrecha/Exploratory-Data-Analysis-of-Movies-In-Tableau/README.md

 # Statistical-Data-Analysis-of-IMDB-Movies-In-Tableau
-In this project I utilized the IMDB 5000 Movie Dataset which I found on Kaggle.It contains 28 attributes and around 5000 tuples.One of my Primary aim was to understand relationship between different attributes and their co-relation with the movies box-office performance and its revenue.After careful data exploration I discovered that the it had many Null values, hence by using the Filter method in tableau i filled those up.
+In this project I utilized the IMDB 5000 Movie Dataset which I found on Kaggle.It contains 28 attributes and around 5000 tuples.One of my Primary aim was to understand relationship between different attributes and their co-relation with the movies box-office performance and its revenue.

+After careful data exploration I discovered that the it had many Null values, hence by using the Filter method in tableau i filled those up.
 For the attribute Genre I splitted it into 3 categories to get a better view.I particularly observed that movies Fb likes had a positive impact with the movie's performance at the box office and its IMDB ratings(greater than 5).Moreover, actors popularity on Fb also saw the similar pattern on box-office.